spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product-attributes.md

 1. On the *Concrete Products* page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
 This takes you to the *Concrete Product SKU, Name* page.
 Scroll down to the *Attributes* pane.
 2. In the *Attributes* pane, click **+Add**.
 The empty cells appear in the table below.
-3. From the drop-down menu *Attribute*, select the attribute you would like to add.
+3. From the drop-down menu *Attribute*, a predefined value or enter your own when allowed by the Marketplace operator.
 4. Depending on the attribute selected in the step below, for the *Default* cell, select or enter the predefined value.
+Use the *Default* cell if no translations are needed.
 5. Add/select translations for the attribute values for the desired locales.

 **Tips & Tricks**

-Click **Cancel** to stop adding a new attribute for a concrete product.
+Click **Cancel** if a new attribute should not be added to a concrete product.

 ## Editing marketplace concrete product attributes

 To edit the attributes for a marketplace concrete product:

 1. On the *Concrete Products* page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
 This takes you to the *Concrete Product SKU, Name* page.
 Scroll down to the *Attributes* pane.
-2. In the *Attributes* pane, hover over the table and update the necessary columns.
+2. In the *Attributes* pane, hover over the table and update the necessary cells.

 **Tips & Tricks**